devjobe/D0037D-Lab5/README.md

 Task 1 and 2 went smoothly.
 Using vcpkg/cmake made the process very easy.
 Obviously would of been easy downloading SDL2 and adding manually as well.

+It was hard to limit the scope of task 3 so I decided to keep it on 1 A4 page and not work too long on it (turn in at the set date).

 > How can the lab be improved?

+I will push a commit if I think of anything.

 > Additionally, write an estimate how many hours you spent on this lab.

 About 3h for task 1 and 2.
+About 5h for task 3.